 Financial support for both 16-18 and 19+:

-- Free College Meals – is for students with a household income below £16,190 and students aged 19-24 who have an EHCP or LDA and meet the criteria.
+- Free College Meals – this is available for students with a household income below £16,190 and students aged 19-24 who have an EHCP or LDA and meet the criteria.
 Find out more information here